gzuckerman/gzuckerman/README.md

 <h3 align="center">👋 Hi there!
 I'm Gregory Zuckerman</h3>

-✨ I'm a service delivey manager based in Dublin, Ireland.
+✨ I'm a service delivey manager based in Plymouth, England.
 With an interest in Swift, Java and Python and also Red Hat linux administration.

 - 🔭 I’m currently working on a iOS Project
 - 🌱 I’m currently learning Swift/SwiftUI